 A hooklengths (also known as a snood) is a length of line which is attached to the rig body and terminates in a hook.
 The vast majority of rigs used in UK sea fishing will incorporate a hooklength which can be attached to the rig body with either trapped swivels or a more simple (and cheaper) dropper knot.

 Monofilament Hooklengths: The Amnesia brand of line by the American company Sunset is by far and away the most popular for making hooklengths in the UK.
 This is because Amnesia is memory free, meaning that it stays straight and tangle free in a way that normal monofilament fishing line does not, making it ideal for making hooklengths and snoods.
 Amnesia is reasonably priced, comes on conveniently sized spools and is commonly available from tackle shops and online retailers.
 Amnesia is available to order online from Sea Angling Shop in either clear or black colours in 20lb or 30lb breaking strains.

 Fluorocarbon: Fluorocarbon is a fairly new development in sea angling, although it has been used in freshwater fishing and fly fishing for a number of years.
 It is a highly technologically advanced line that is close to invisible when it is in water due to the way it refracts light.
 For this reason it is becoming increasingly popular as a line to use for snoods, especially for shy biting fish such as mullet and bass, and is now being widely used in LRF (Light Rock Fishing).
-It is also strong and stiff meaning it stands away from the rig body, lessening the chances of a tangle, and it is also very abrasion resistant and sinks meaning that it helps keep baits on the seabed.
+It is also strong and stiff meaning it stands away from the rig body, lessening the chances of a tangle, and it is also very abrasion resistant and also sinks meaning that it helps keep baits on the seabed.
 However, it is expensive and much of the flurocarbon on the market is designed for freshwater fishing and therefore has a relativley weak breaking strain.